Developmental Movements can transform any child's ability to learn with ease, enjoyment and success

 Stroke patients, improving movement and co-ordination

-I teach movements in schools that are performed in the classroom, or gym, for only 15 minutes a day that provide profound improvements to learning, self-confidence, managing emotions and behaviour which leads to higher grades in end of year exam results.
-Teachers report they have seen amazing and quick changes in their children with improvements in Reading, Writing, Attention, Focus, Comprehension, being able to sit still for longer and many many more challenges teachers see in their classroom.
+Teachers report they have seen amazing and quick changes in their classrooms with improvements in Reading, Writing, Attention, Focus, Comprehension, Listening, Memory, being able to sit still for longer, and many more challenges teachers are having to face in their classroom.
+Children say they love the movements, and ask for them.

-Professionals I Work With
+Professionals I Work With:

 Paediatric O.Ts